zachary-sierakowski/grend-kit/README.md

 The golang service is a simple server that handles one request to `/health`.
 This endpoint returns a "Service is running normally" string.

-### R - React v16
+### R - React UI

-The UI image is built with react's latest version v16.
+The UI image is built with React.
 The ui makes a request to the go service `/health` and also has a Error boundary setup for an example error.
 Run `yarn start` from `./js/react` to serve up the app on [http://localhost:3000](http://localhost:3000).

 ### E - Express Server